spacebelGIS/daobs/README.md

 # Overview

 Collect information and configure indicators to generate reporting.
 Build dashboards using the online creation tools.
 Share your dashboards and provide access to all monitoring information.
-This project is using [Solr](http://lucene.apache.org/solr/) and [Banana](https://github.com/LucidWorks/banana) dashboard tool to analyze geospatial metadata catalog content.
+This project is using [Solr](http://lucene.apache.org/solr/) and [Banana](https://github.com/LucidWorks/banana) dashboard tool to analyze geospatial metadata catalog content and [Tika analysis toolkit](https://tika.apache.org/) to analyze associated resources (eg. PDF, JSON, DBF).

 * Advanced full-text search capabilities
 * Create, share and visualize online dashboards
 * Collect information using the OGC CSW standard
+* Dataset indexing for better search
 * Generate configurable reports